Fight the Illegal Wildlife Trade

-PASA is planning a 2019 Conference on Western Chimpanzee Trafficking to reduce the trade in critically endangered western chimpanzees.
+PASA hosted a Conference on Western Chimpanzee Trafficking to reduce the

 Curtailing the illicit trade of western chimpanzees and preventing their impending extinction will require greater sharing of information, coordination, mobilization, and funding efforts both regionally and internationally.
-PASA and partner organizations intend to bring together government agencies, sanctuaries, and other NGOs in West Africa, international organizations and agencies as well as representatives of private sector businesses that are linked to trafficking at a Conference on Western Chimpanzee Trafficking in 2019.
+PASA and partner organizations brought together government agencies, sanctuaries, and other NGOs in West Africa, international organizations and agencies at a Conference on Western Chimpanzee Trafficking.

-- Confront the severity of IWT in West Africa, particularly the risk of extinction of chimpanzees.
+- Confronted the severity of IWT in West Africa, particularly the risk of extinction of chimpanzees.

 - Convinced government officials of the importance of chimpanzee conservation.

 - Persuaded government officials and NGO representatives of the essential roles of sanctuaries in chimpanzee conservation, especially in combating trafficking.